pravega/gstreamer-pravega/README.md

 STREAM=mystream1 scripts/videotestsrc-to-pravega.sh
 ```

+### USB camera to Pravega

-Get video from a camera, compress it using H.264, wrap it in an MPEG Transport Stream, and write to a Pravega stream.
+Get video from a local USB camera, compress it using H.264, wrap it in an MPEG Transport Stream, and write to a Pravega stream.
 This command can be run multiple times (but not concurrently) to append additional video frames to the Pravega stream.

 ```bash
 STREAM=mystream1 scripts/camera-to-pravega.sh
 ```

+### Pravega Video Player (Native)

 Read video from a Pravega stream and play it on the screen.
 This command can be executed before, during, or after `camera-to-pravega.sh`.